jdvachhani95/rectangle-algorithm/README.md

 ### Description

 This is a REST API service exposing an algorithm to analyze given two rectangles or calculate covered area by them.
 This service use nestJS and TypeScript.
-Different scenarios and possibilities have been cover in written unit tests for analyze rectangle algorithm.
+Different scenarios and possibilities are covered in unit tests to analyze rectangle algorithm.

 ### Pre-installation